IBM/cloud-native-starter/workshop/00-prerequisites.md

 ****** **UNDER CONSTRUCTION** ******

-Here I will use
-iks-scripts/create-iks-cluster.sh
-iks-scripts/cluster-add-istio.sh

 ## 1. IBM Cloud Services

-We will use following IBM Cloud Services in this workshop.
+We will use following IBM Cloud Services in this hands-on workshop.

 ![cns-basic-setup-01](images/cns-basic-setup-01.png)